 From stirring up a Witch’s Potion to creating a Green Slime Milkshake, there are tons of Halloween drink recipes that can serve up a lot of laughs or screams for this holiday’s happy hour.
 Don’t forget to make a splash with garnishes; decorate your glasses with devil horns out of mini red peppers, or eyeballs out of olives.
 Everyone will be gulping with fear.

 Simple Set Ups

-Don’t underestimate the power of store bought cobwebs, fake spiders, black mice stick-ons, skeleton figurines and light up Jack O’Lanterns.
+Don’t underestimate the power of store bought home decor; such as cobwebs, fake spiders, black mice stick-ons, skeleton figurines and light up Jack O’Lanterns.
 These easy to find items can give anyone the Heebie-jeebies as they enter a house of horror, but can also be swept away in a hurry.

 Desserts To Die For

 Figuratively speaking, of course!
 Have fun whipping up devilish crafty concoctions and ask the kids to cast their own creative spell on these DIY recipes.
 Our favorites include Halloween donut monsters, Rice Krispy Candy Corns and Halloween Ghost Fruit Kabobs.
 They’re fun to make and offer a fitting taste for the holiday.